kentaro/i18n_strategy/README.md

 In case above, you can set another method name to be called via this method.

-### I18nStrategy.available_languages
+### I18nStrategy.available_locales

-Set available language in your application.
+Set available locales in your application.

 The default strategy utilizes this method to detect whether the language from users can be available in your application or not.